-The definition of the corporate tax base in the Caribbean is complex.
-In line with the empirical literature, this paper focuses on depreciation allowances for capital expenditure in analyzing the tax base.
+8 CARICOM states include Antigua and Barbuda, The Bahamas, Barbados, Belize, Dominica, Granada, Guyana, Haiti, Jamaica, Montserrat, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Suriname and Trinidad and Tobago.
+B. The Tax Base 8 The definition of the corporate tax base in the Caribbean is complex, involving a vast range of legislation covering everything from allowances for capital expenditure to the valuation of assets.
+It is, therefore, not feasible to present a measure that reflects all of these factors.
+This paper follows the empirical literature and focuses on depreciation allowances for capital expenditure.
 The allowed depreciation rate depends on the type of asset; for example it varies between 4 and 10 percent for buildings.
 In addition, in some cases there are initial allowances ranging from 10 percent to 40 percent, which are not deducted from the initial investment (Table 1).
-Figure 3 shows the present discounted values (PDV) of such allowances for investment in buildings, expressed as a percentage of the initial cost of the asset.
+Figures 3 and 4 show present discounted values (PDV) of such allowances for investment in buildings, expressed as a percentage of the initial cost of the asset.
 The PDV would be zero if there were no allowances at all, but would be 100 percent if the total cost of an asset could be deducted from taxable profits in the year in which it is incurred.
 Surprisingly, most countries have left their tax base unchanged for over 20 years.
-The PDV of allowances for each country in 1985 and 2005 is based on a single nominal discount rate for all countries and for all years (131⁄2 percent, reflecting 31⁄2 percent inflation, and 10 percent real discount rate).
+The PDV of allowances for each country in 1985 and 2005 is based on a single nominal discount rate for all countries and for all years (131⁄2 percent, reflecting 31⁄2 percent inflation, and 10 percent real discount rate) (Figure 3).
 A fixed discount rate for all countries allows one to abstract from changes in the inflation rate and the real interest rate and to focus on changes in the rates of allowance set by governments.
 While eight countries have left their tax base unchanged, seven have increased their depreciation allowances for investment in buildings-that is, they have narrowed their tax base-notably, Barbados and St. Lucia.
-This finding is in line with Keen and Simone (2004), who find that industrialized countries have reduced their CIT rates and broadened their tax base, while developing countries reduced their CIT rate but narrowed or left their tax base unchanged.9

-9 Keen and Simone (2004), pp. 327-328.
+This finding is in line with Keen and Simone (2004), who find that industrialized countries have reduced their CIT rates and broadened their tax base, while developing countries reduced their CIT rate but narrowed or left their tax base unchanged.
+There is no evidence that inflation expectations have played a role in determining the tax base.
+To examine whether governments have adjusted their depreciation allowances in response to observed or expected changes in inflation (which has generally fallen over the period analyzed),10 we present the time series of the mean assuming constant and actual inflation (Figure 4).
+Surprisingly, the spread between the two 9 Keen and Simone (2004), pp. 327-328.